 The International Office is responsible for the administration and financial management of the Erasmus program.
 On this website, you will find more information about your study abroad - before, during and after your return.
-Academic support is provided by the faculty.
+Academic support is provided by the department.

-In addition to the following information, there is a checklist for all Erasmus outgoings in the academic year 2020/2021.
+In addition to the following information, there is a checklist for all Erasmus-outgoings in the academic year 2021/2022.
 The Erasmus mobility grant can only be issued if all items in this checklist are carried out in due time.
 All Erasmus documents must be completed electronically and sent to the International Office with all necessary signatures.

-You have successfully applied for an Erasmus place in your faculty and sent the online application form to the International Office.
+You have successfully applied for an Erasmus place in your department and sent the online application form to the International Office.
 If you have not yet done so, you will find all the information you need in the application section.

 There are special funding and support opportunities for people with special needs and for parents who want to study abroad with their child/children.
 Find out more about the additional funding in the Erasmus program.

 There is a mandatory information Zoom-Webinar for all Erasmus outgoings.
 During the event, you will receive important information on all necessary documents and the EU requirements concerning the Erasmus program.
 You are invited to ask all questions you have regarding your Erasmus stay.
 The event for all outgoings (academic year 2021/2022) will take place: